 Environmental Planning: The application of planning theory and tools to achieve environmental goals, including ecological preservation and restoration, sustainable resource use, environmental health, and natural hazards mitigation.

-Growth Management & Transportation: Focuses on the interactive relationship between land development and transportation and its connection with the natural and social environments, and with regional economies.
+Transportation & Land Use: Focuses on the interactive relationship between land development and transportation and its connection with the natural and social environments, and with regional economies.

 Information Technologies for Planning: Teaches students to use and think critically about the function of advanced technologies within the planning profession and academy, including Geographic Information Systems, spatial statistics, and urban modeling and visualization.